18 Best Algae Eaters For Your Freshwater Aquarium (Fish, Shrimp & Snails)

 In addition to feeding on algae, these shrimps will also feed on uneaten fish food and other detritus.

-Named for their bright red color, cherry shrimp are a great addition to your freshwater cleanup crew, but they are also ornamental.
+Named for their bright red color, cherry shrimp are a great addition to your freshwater cleanup crew.

-These shrimp do best in groups of 2 to 4 can they can be kept in tanks at least 10 gallons in capacity.
-They prefer a pH range of 6.0 to 8.0 and a KH of 3 to 10 with a wide temperature range between 60°F and 80°F.
+These shrimp do best in groups of 2 to 4 and can be kept in tanks as small as 5 gallons.
+They prefer a pH range of 7.0 to 8.0 and a KH of 3 to 10 with a wide temperature range between 60°F and 80°F.

-This species tends to thrive in planted tanks and they can get along with other peaceful tank inhabitants, though they may become prey for larger and carnivorous fish like puffers and loaches.
-It is best to keep them with smaller fish.
+This species tends to thrive in planted tanks and they can get along with other peaceful tank inhabitants, though they may become prey for larger and carnivorous fish.
+It is best to keep them with nano fish.

 Ghost shrimp resting on rock in aquarium